 The left brain vs the right brain myth

-Back in the day two neurologist Broca and Wernicke examined patience who had a problem communicating.
+Back in the day, two neurologists Broca and Wernicke, examined patience who had a problem communicating.
 What they discovered is that the patients had sustained damage to their left temporal lobes.
-Hence, they suggested that language is controlled by the left side of the brain.
+Hence, they suggested that the left side of the brain controls language.

 The theory then exploded with Robert Louis Stevenson taking it a step further with his classic novel The Strange Case of Dr. Jekyll and Mr. Hyde.
 However, this theory did not hold up when patients with different damaged parts or missing parts of the brain were tested.
 They found that they all exhibited cases of logic and creativity.

 There is no evidence to suggest that musicians are right-side dominant or that a mathematician is left side dominant.
-In fact, music and mathematics are closely related and require the use of both sides of the brain.
+In fact, music and mathematics are closely related and require both sides of the brain.

-Hence, we can somewhat conclude that the brain functions and neither the right or left side of the brain plays a roll and has any effect on a musician being weird.
+Hence, we can somewhat conclude that the brain functions, and neither the right nor left side of the brain plays a role and affects a musician being weird.

 Watch this Ted-ed YouTube video by Elizabeth going over the left and right brain myth.

 Does a musician’s lifestyle make them weird?

 What about the lifestyle of a musician?
 Could that play a role in them being weird?
 I know from experience that the lifestyle of a musician has its ups and downs.
-Sometimes you are living in a 5-star hotel playing to thousands of people and sometimes your living in a van playing in a club to the sounds of your own echo and tumbleweeds
+Sometimes you are living in a 5-star hotel playing to thousands of people, and sometimes you’re living in a van playing in a club to the sounds of your own echo and tumbleweeds.

-Take, for example, a musician would consider taking no clothes on or just the bare minimum on the road cause it’s not that necessary.
-You take your stage clothing and then a couple of other things because there is no room in the car or van for unnecessary items.
+Take, for example; a musician would consider taking no clothes on or just the bare minimum on the road cause it’s not that necessary.
+You take your stage clothing and then a couple of other things because there is no room for unnecessary items in the car or van.
 All your clothes for months would consist of only a backpack filled with clothes, and you would have no problem washing them when and where you can.
-Now normal people would take 3 suitcases filled with luggage for the weekend because they don’t know what the weather is going to be like.
+Now normal people would take 3 suitcases filled with luggage for the weekend because they don’t know what the weather will be like.

-Musicians don’t think about themselves when it comes to the weather or don’t care about the weather for a matter of fact.
-Their only concern is if it’s going to affect the gig and the turn out at the gig.
-Living like this for years can and does definitely alter your perception of material things and the necessities that you need to survive.
+Musicians don’t think about themselves when it comes to the weather or don’t care about the weather, as a matter of fact.
+Their only concern is if it will affect the gig and the turn out at the gig.
+Living like this for years can and does definitely alter your perception of material things and the necessities you need to survive.

 The two aspects we can perhaps contribute to a musician being weird is because of their brain function and their lifestyle.
-The only thing we found out about a musician’s brain was that they utilize both sides of the brain and that they are good at developing other skills and implementing them into other areas of their life because it takes dedication, structure, patience, and practice to learn an instrument.
+The only thing we found out about a musician’s brain was that they utilize both sides of the brain.
+They are good at developing other skills and implementing them into other areas of their life because it takes dedication, structure, patience, and practice to learn an instrument.

 The other aspect we can definitely contribute to them being weird is because of their lifestyle.
-As discussed, a musician does not have a regular lifestyle and it is far from stable.
-Having to endure this lifestyle over the years and even decades can most definitely affect their perception in terms of quality of life and material objects.
-In doing so they don’t or may not have a regular perceived perception of the way things should be and thus regular folk would deem them to be weird.
+As discussed, a musician does not have a regular lifestyle, and it is far from stable.
+Having to endure this lifestyle over the years and even decades can most definitely affect their perception of the quality of life and material objects.
+In doing so, they don’t or may not have a regular perceived perception of the way things should be, and thus regular folk would deem them to be weird.